TronFortyTwo/serval-ubuntu-touch/README.md

 There are various steps to get a .click package:
 1) Build serval-dna   --  ./build dna-build
-2) Build QML gui   --  ./build gui-build
+2) Build the QML gui  --  ./build gui-build
 3) Package it all     --  ./build package

 You can see all the commands available with
 ./build help